Vermont Association of Court Diversion Programs

 Learn more about Court Diversion »

-Vermont’s Teen Alcohol Safety Program (TASP) holds young people accountable for breaking underage drinking laws, educates them about the consequences and risks of alcohol, and identifies youth with potential substance abuse problems so they may receive treatment.
+Vermont’s Youth Substance Abuse Safety Program (YSASP) holds young people accountable for breaking underage drinking laws, educates them about the consequences and risks of alcohol, and identifies youth with potential substance abuse problems so they may receive treatment.
 The program is a voluntary alternative to a $300 fine and 90-day driver’s license suspension.

 The Civil DLS Diversion Program helps people regain their Vermont driver’s license while they pay off their fines and fees.
 Participants work with Diversion staff to develop a contract and payment plan.
 After the Vermont Judicial Bureau approves the contract – and other Department of Motor Vehicles requirements are met, the person’s driver’s license is re-instated.